 – while operating with necessary bandwidths of less than 2 MHz.

-Adding a third, very low altitude, mode would permit lowering the lowest range gate from 0.5 km to 0.25 km and possibly reducing the vertical resolution to 150 m or 200 m while remaining within a 2 MHz necessary bandwidth.

 Increasing the operational frequency of a wind profile radar provides a higher degree of measurement resolution at the cost of lowering the overall height measurements.
 As such, profilers operating at 915 MHz and 1 270-1 375 MHz are typically regarded as boundary layer profilers, capable of measuring the wind profile in only the lowest few kilometres of the atmosphere.
-These perform with vertical resolution of about 100 m using antennas with gains below 30 dBi and mean powers of about 50 W while operating with necessary bandwidths of 8 MHz or more.
+These perform with vertical resolution of about 100 m using antennas with gains below 30 dBi and mean powers of about 50 W while operating with necessary bandwidths of approx. 2.5 MHz.

-As an example mobile profiling system operating at 924 MHz produced the plot of wind velocity vs. altitude (see Fig. 4-15).
-The orientation of each flag represents wind direction as a function of altitude (vertical axis) and time (horizontal axis), while its colour represents wind speed.
+As an example mobile profiling system operating at 924 MHz produced the plot of wind velocity vs. altitude (see Fig. 4-16).
+The orientation of each barb represents wind direction as a function of altitude (vertical axis) and time (horizontal axis), while its colour represents wind speed.

+FIGURE 4-16